-Bellarmine's Health & Aging Services Leadership programs \prepare students for pursuing a wide range of rewarding career opportunities as leaders in the delivery of health services and senior living, or for continuing their formal education in graduate programs in business, communications, informatics, health sciences or public health.
+Bellarmine's Health and Aging Services Leadership programs prepare students to pursue a wide range of rewarding career opportunities as leaders in the delivery of healthcare, senior living, or aging services, or to continue their formal education in graduate programs in health care administration, public health, health sciences, business, informatics, or communications.

-One of the most prominent demographic shifts anticipated across the United States – and throughout the industrialized world – over the next 25 years is an unprecedented growth in the number of older adults, both in pure number and percentage of the population.
+One of the most prominent demographic shifts anticipated across the United States – and throughout the industrialized world – over the next 10-15 years is an unprecedented growth in the number of older adults, both in pure number and percentage of the population.
 Organizations providing long-term care, senior living services, and aging care and services that address this demographic shift are expected to grow exponentially, as are companies that supply goods and services to those providers and public service agencies that regulate them.
-The professions within aging care, senior living services, and public health require well-prepared leaders who can effectively plan, organize, and direct them to achieve their strategic goals and advance their respective missions.
+The professions within aging care, senior living services, and public health require well-prepared leaders who can effectively plan, organize, and direct organizations to achieve strategic goals and advance their respective missions.

-- Administrative Support: Finance, Human Resources, Marketing & Public Relations, Environmental & Risk Management, Health Informatics
+- Organizational Leadership: Finance, Human Resources, Marketing and Public Relations, Environmental and Risk Management, Health Informatics

-- Public Sector: Regulatory Agencies and Public Policy
+- Public Sector: Government Regulatory Agencies and Public Policy Groups

-- Sales: Vendors of Goods and Services to Providers
+- Sales: Vendors of Pharmaceuticals, Goods, and Services to Healthcare Providers

 - Career Development Center